arshsinghphd/TeamActivities/Module02/README.md

 * Deal with logic and control flow for programs using if statements
 * Have a better understanding of True/False (bool) data types.

+> [!TIP]
+> Use a live coding tool (very popular by students, it is an extension with vs code) or a screen share.
+Then talk through the various code together, guiding the person.
+The main person coding should do the "least" talking, only doing what is directed.
+For this reason, swapping who does what each week is helpful.

 ## Conditional Operators

 As a quick review of operators, we have covered the 'basic' operators meaning we have looked at `+, -, *, /, %`.
-We are now adding additional 'conditional' operators, which is something you probably have also done since elementary school, but not something you have thought about as much.
+We are now adding additional **conditional** operators, which is something you probably have also done since elementary school, but not something you have thought about as much.
 Conditional operators.
 These operators look at comparing two values.
 They are